MicrosoftDocs/OfficeDocs-SharePoint/migration/SP-Team-Sites-migration-guide.md

 - [Prepare to provision users through directory synchronization to Office 365](/office365/enterprise/prepare-for-directory-synchronization)

+Create modern sites & hub sites

-What you have decided regardeingyuour teams creation, setup for your hub architecture, you need to map your hubs.
+setup for your hub architecture, you need to map your hubs.